-½teaspooncrushed red pepper flakesoptional, or more for a spicy sauce!
+½teaspooncrushed red pepper flakesoptional, or use more for a spicy sauce!

 In a medium bowl, mix together 4 tablespoons cornstarch with ½ teaspoon each salt and pepper.
 Add the diced chicken and toss well to completely coat the chicken pieces.